DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 > 05-react-redux-notes-app

 > 06-react-redux-thunk-app

----
-### Redux Problems
+**Redux Problems**

 * Configuring a Redux store is too complicated
 * I have to add a lot of packages to get Redux to do anything useful
 * Redux requires too much boilerplate code

-### What is Redux Toolkit ?
+###  📘What is Redux Toolkit (RTK) ?
 * Redux toolkit is complete rewrite of the standard Redux Library.
-* It is designed to make it easier to write redux applications by providing a set of helper functions.
+* It is designed to make it easier to write redux applications by providing a set of helper functions (like thunk etc).
-* The Redux toolkit library is divided into 2 parts: the core library and the react bindings.
+* The Redux toolkit library is divided into 2 parts:

-Importance of RTK <br/>
+  * The Core library.
+  * The React bindings.

+**Importance of RTK**

-* To make Redux development easier.
+* To make Redux development easier like by default we have dev-tool extension configured on it.
 * Easy Store Configuration.
-* To Reduc the size of redux bundles.
+* To reduce the size of Redux bundles.
 ---

-### Redux Toolkit common API's
+### 📘Redux Toolkit common API's

 1. **CreateAction** : *Action Creator + Action Types*
-2. **CreateReducer** : *it's the easiest way of creating Redux red*ucer functions*
+2. **CreateReducer** : *it's the easiest way of creating Redux reducer functions*
-3. **CreateSlice** : *CreateAction + CreateReducer to generate act*ions and reducer*
+3. **CreateSlice** : *CreateAction + CreateReducer to generate actions and reducer*
 4. **CreateAsyncThunk** : *Handle Async Actions (redux-thunk)*
 5. **ConfigureStore** : *Easiest way to create Redux Store*